ros-industrial/industrial_ci/doc/index.rst

       - ROS_DISTRO=indigo PRERELEASE=true
   :

 Then open a pull request using this branch against the branch that the change is subject to be merged.
-You do not want to actually merge this branch no matter what the Travis result is.
+You do not want to actually merge this branch no matter what the CI  result is.
 This branch is solely for Prerelease Test purpose.

 ABI checks
 ----------